piotrmurach/tty-markdown/README.md

 ### 2.3 `:width`

-You can easily control the width of the output by using the `:width` option
+You can easily control the maximum width of the output by using the `:width` key:

 ```ruby
 TTY::Markdown.parse(markdown_string, width: 80)